anubhabhalder18/Vedic_Astrology_Software_Anubhab/README.md

 # Vedic_Astrology_Software_Anubhab
-An Astrology Software for vedic calculations
+An Astrology Software for vedic calculations keep Ephe folder near the script

-Run Draw_Chart.py or the exe i created
+Run Draw_Chart.py or the exe i created.